 - Are you a smoker?

-It is typical to also be required to take a medical examination as a part of the overall underwriting process.
-During this exam – which only takes approximately 30 minutes and is conducted either at your home or other convenient location to you – a paramedical professional will meet with you in order to obtain a blood pressure and a heart rate reading.
+The medical exam – which only takes approximately 30 minutes and is conducted either at your home or other convenient location to you – a paramedical professional will meet with you in order to obtain a blood pressure and a heart rate reading.
 They will also obtain a blood and a urine sample.
 These will be tested for certain types of risk by the insurance carrier.
 The health professional may also ask you additional questions regarding your prostate cancer and / or regarding your overall health in general.
 If you’re concerned about blood pressure, there are options for you if you are in search of life insurance with high blood pressure.
 Let our professionals help educate you before making any final decisions.

 In addition, the insurance underwriters will also likely want to review your medical records from your primary care physician, as well as from any specialist that you visit due to your prostate cancer condition.
 They may also want to see a copy of your pathology report, if possible.
 Should the underwriters have questions, they may also want the contact information for your medical professionals and / or the medical centers from which you receive your treatment.